Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Identification and estimation

-For each beneficiary $i$ in practice $j$, let $Y_{ijt}$ denote their outcome (Medicare expenditure) in year $t$.
+For each beneficiary $i$ in practice $j$, let $Y_{ijt}$ denote their outcome in year $t$.
 Also, for each practice $j$, let $Z_{j} \in \{0,1\}$ denote its treatment status where $Z_{j} = 1$ indicates that practice $j$ was assigned treatment between year 2 and year 3 and let $Z_{j} = 0$ indicates that practice $j$ was not treated during that period.
-As the notation suggests, the treatment is assigned only once, in between year 2 and year 3, and before assigning treatment, all beneficiaries are untreated.
+As the notation suggests, the treatment is assigned only once and before assigning treatment, all practices are untreated.
 Also, treatment is assigned at the practice level and all beneficiaries in a practice received the same treatment condition.
-Hence, we omit subscripts $i$ and $t$ in $Z_{j}$ for notational simplicity\footnote{We can also define treatment status to be $Z_{jt} \in \{0,1\}$ where $Z_{jt} =1$ if practice $j$ was treated in year $t$ and $Z_{jt}=0$ if practice $j$ was not treated in year $t$.
-We can then encode the aforementioned constraints on the treatment status by assuming: (i) for every practice $j$ and year $t =1,2$, $\P(Z_{jt} = 0) = 1$ and (ii) for every practice $j$, $\P(Z_{j3} = Z_{j4}) =1$.}.
-Finally, for each beneficiary $i$ in practice $j$, let $\bX_{ij} \in \mathbb{R}^p$ be all observed, ``pre-treatment covariates,'' i.e. variables measured at years $1$ and $2$ before treatment is assigned.
-These covariates can include time-invariant or time-varying variables in year 1 and 2, either at the practice level or at the beneficiary level.
-Again, for notational simplicity, we omit the subscript $t$ in $\bX_{ij}$\footnote{Again, we can also define pre-treatment covariates by partitioning them into time-varying variables and time-invariant variables, similar to the notation used to define causal effects in longitudinal settings \citep[Chapter 19]{Hernan2020Causal}.
-Specifically, for each beneficiary $i$ in practice $j$, let $\bX_{ijt}$ denote their vector of time-varying variables in year $t=1,2$.
-We also let $\bX_{ij0}$ denote their vector of time-invariant variables.
-Then, we can let $\overline{\bX}_{ij2} = (\bX_{ij0}, \bX_{ij1}, \bX_{ij2})$ be the collection of all pre-treatment covariates up to (and including) year 2.}.
+Hence, we omit subscripts $i$ and $t$ in $Z_{j}$ for notational simplicity.
+Finally, for each beneficiary $i$ in practice $j$, let $\bX_{ij} \in \mathbb{R}^p$ be all observed pre-treatment covariates, i.e.~non-outcome variables measured at years $1$ and $2$ before treatment is assigned.
+To prevent potential feedback, when modeling the full set of observed outcomes, we did not include $Y_{ij1}$ or $Y_{ij2}$ in $\bX_{ij}.$ Again, for notational simplicity, we omit the subscript $t$ in $\bX_{ij}.$